Boxing Day bargain-hunters warned of traffic jams amid rail strike

 “There is scope for localised traffic congestion and more short trips, but traffic should be dispersed throughout the day as people take their time after Christmas Day.”

+Southern will not be running, while services such as Merseyrail and ScotRail, which usually offer services, are cancelled.
+There also no services running via Thameslink.

-New data has predicted that shoppers will spend 4% less this Boxing Day and during the post-Christmas sales due to the cost-of-living crisis.
+New data has predicted that shoppers will spend four per cent less this Boxing Day and during the post-Christmas sales due to the cost-of-living crisis.

 Research by Barclaycard Payments found that the average shopper intends to buy £229 worth of items in the post-Christmas sales period, a reduction of £18 compared with 2021.